 A talk about D3

-In late August I was invited to give a talk at the seminar series “Coffee ‘n’ Code”.
-It is organized by Sara Sjunnebo and some others at the SciLifeLab National Genomics infrastruture in Sweden.
-The folks there have just previously had an awesome lineup of speakers for their monthly bioinformatics-related seminars.
+In late August I was invited to give a talk at the seminar series “Coffee ‘n’ Code”, which was organized by Sara Sjunnebo and some others at the SciLifeLab National Genomics Infrastruture in Sweden.
+I was excited because the folks there have previously had an awesome lineup of speakers for their monthly bioinformatics-related seminars.

-In the end of August, I live coded the whole thing.
+At the end of August I live coded the whole thing.
 What should I say, it was a lot of fun.
 Thanks for the opportunity and the positive feedback!
 Now let’s go and learn some D3! :)